ryhaldenys/Backend-of-clothing-shop/README.md

 <ul>
   <li> A Java Backend project
-  <li> User Login Credentials: (user@gmail.com/useruser)
+  <li> User login credentials: (user@gmail.com/useruser)
-  <li> Admin Login Credentials: (admin@gmail.com/adminadmin)
+  <li> Admin login credentials: (admin@gmail.com/adminadmin)
 </ul>

 <hr>

 ## About project

-This project is backend of clothing store where users can log in or register and get data in JSON format.
-In this project user can have ADMIN, USER or unauthorized user role.
+This project is the backend of the clothing store where users can log in or register and get data in JSON format.
+The user can have ADMIN, USER, or unauthorized user role in this project.

 <hr>
-Unauthorized user can:
+An unauthorized user can:
 <ul>
   <li> log in
   <li> register